aprilnovak/nekRSDoc/source/input_files.rst

   [BAR]
     alpha = beta

-The valid sections for setting up a nekRS simulation are
+The valid sections for setting up a nekRS simulation are:

 * ``BOOMERAMG``: settings for the (optional) :term:`AMG` solver
 * ``GENERAL``: generic settings for the simulation